Physical Education

 What would I enjoy about physical education?

 Students will enjoy a step up in the level of their sports performance through physical development and tactical awareness.
-We will offer as wide a range of sports possible, including football, cricket, basketball, netball, fitness, handball, badminton, table tennis and gymnastics and more.
+We will offer as wide a range of sports possible, including athletics, football, cricket, basketball, netball, badminton and table tennis.
 Any sports that are not covered within our GCSE PE curriculum can be offered for assessment outside of school.
 Students need to have a wide range of sporting ability, as assessment will be in 3 sports: 1 team sport and 1 individual sport.
+Pupils need to be playing sport competitively outside of school.

 What careers is it useful for?